 Pro Level: Feedbin + FocusReader (Android); Lire (iOS, untested by me)

 If you are really, really into reading the whole internet, including things behind paywalls, you might choose to step it up and pay a couple bucks.

-I use Feedbin ($5/month) to actually subscribe to feeds, and the amazing FocusReader Android app ($5/year, I think) to read them on Android.
-(Feedbin is a web-only RSS reader, so if you only want to read in your browser, no need for FocusReader.)
+I use Feedbin ($5/month) to actually subscribe to feeds, and the excellent FocusReader Android app ($5/year, I think) to read them on Android.
+(Feedbin is a web-only RSS reader, so if you only want to read in your mobile and/or desktop browser, no need for FocusReader.)
 This combination allows me to totally customize my reading experience, and I can double-tap any article to fetch the entire content of that article.
 Yes, I am serious enough about this to pay for it.
 I have tried paying the websites/news organizations directly, but they still provide a garbage, manipulative UI if you buy a subscription.

 Nerd sidebar/further explanation about full-text RSS readers: when you’re a website publishing an RSS feed, which pretty much every site does, you can decide whether you want to publish the full content of the article, or only an excerpt.
 Most sites behind paywalls only publish an excerpt, but there are some super-cool JS libraries out there that will find the full content of the article and pull it into your RSS reader.
 Feedbin has this feature, and FocusReader allows me to make use of it on my phone.

 Since I don’t have an iPhone, I can’t tell you for sure what iOS app will do full text extraction, but it looks like Lire might be a good one to check out.
 It also appears to be $7 one-time instead of $7 monthly.
 You iOS people get all the good apps.
 This article has some other good suggestions.
 (Warning: you will probably be accosted by bull honky when you click this link, esp. on a phone.
 Unlike if you read it in your RSS reader.)